flexed-commits/flexedai/README.md

 - Bot logs all interactions to database
 - Admins can view interaction logs
 - Reports are visible to all bot admins
-- DMs to users notify them of moderation actions
+- DMs to members notify them of moderation actions
-- Vote data tracked per user
+- Vote data tracked per member

 ### Port Requirements
 - **Port 8080**: Required for Top.gg webhook (configurable)